web3os-org/kernel/README.md

 The `backend` command is the utility to connect to and interact with backend servers.
 The web3os-server spins up a private Docker container for performing various server-side tasks at the request of the web3os client, authenticated with a user's wallet.

-It offers multi-user capability while restricting access based on user's authenticated wallet address.
+It offers multi-user capability while restricting access based on user's authenticated wallet address, or other attributes such as NFT ownership, etc.

 [View the web3os-server repository](https://github.com/web3os-org/server)